-We don’t require A-level Politics for any of our degrees and we welcome applications that include vocational A -evel subjects such as AVCE (single or double awards).
+We do not require A-level Politics for courses in the School of Politics and International Studies.
+We welcome applications that include vocational A-level subjects such as AVCE (single or double awards).
 Any combination of these with A-levels is acceptable.

 When an applicant is taking the Extended Project Qualification (EPQ) this can be considered alongside A-levels and may attact an alternative offer in addition to the standard offer.
 If you are taking A-levels, this would be ABB at A-level including grade A in the EPQ.